apenwarr/git-subtrac/README.md

 ## Quick start

 git-subtrac is a git extension written in the Go language using the lovely [go-git](https://github.com/src-d/go-git) library.
-If you have a Go compiler set up, you can install the tool like this:
+If you have Go 1.12 or higher and a project that already uses go modules (contains a go.mod file), you can install the tool like this:

         go install github.com/apenwarr/git-subtrac

+If you have an older version of go or don't care about go modules, you can install it like this instead:

+        go get -v github.com/apenwarr/git-subtrac

-This will drop the compiled program into Go's bin directory, often `$HOME/go/bin`.
+This will drop the compiled program into Go's $GOPATH/bin directory, often `$HOME/go/bin`.
 As long as that's in your `$PATH`, you will then be able to run commands like `git subtrac <whatever>`.